-Today I want to address my progress with our stairs.
-A long time ago I shared how we ripped the carpet off of our stairs (click HERE to see) and then they sat there in a raw wooden state with only primed risers.
-I procrastinated because I didn’t know what I wanted and also because I was waiting for a good time to move on to the next step which included being able to open the windows for ventilation and not having kittens and children around to interfere with the refinishing of the steps.
-So today I want to finally share my way of “How to refinish stairs that were carpeted”.
-I’m putting it this way because there are so many tutorials out there about this subject.
-I’m however putting a controversial twist on it because I was desperate for a color match and thought that staining stairs with deck stain was right for us.
+Today I want to address my progress with our hardwood stairs.
+A while ago I shared how we ripped the carpet off of our stairs and then they sat there in a raw wooden state with only primed risers.
+I procrastinated because I didn’t know what I wanted and also because I was waiting for a good time to move on to the next step which included being able to open the windows for ventilation and not having kittens and children around to interfere with the refinishing of the stairs.

 How to refinish stairs that were carpeted if the underlying wood is in bad shape

-Supplies needed to refinish the wood treads
+Supplies needed to refinishing stairs

 - tinted stain (We will get to what I used in a bit but if you want to use something different than me then you could use this one HERE)